medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 # /dev/sda1
 UUID=<add-uuid> /home/daniel/data ext4 rw,nofail,x-systemd.device-timeout=3  0 2
 ```
-Some keynotes:
+Understanding this entry in depth:
-- te external device is mapped as a `data` subdir, inside my home dir.
-So, it
+- the external device is mapped as a `data` subdir, inside my home dir.
+I like
+this kind of abstraction in Linux, where everything is a file and also it can
-gives me the illusion that is part of the home filesystem;
+give me the pleasant illusion that an external drive can be treated is part of
+the home filesystem;
-- the external drive that I have is a ext4 Linux filesystem, hence it must
+- the external drive that I own is an ext4 Linux filesystem, hence it must
 be mounted as ext4;
+- the option `rw` mounts the drive with read/write permission;
 - the option `nofail` ignores mounting if the device is not plugged;
 - the option `x-systemd.device-timeout` waits for 3 seconds for the external
 drive to be plugged before give up;